Haivision/srt/docs/BuildOptions.md

 source IP address exactly the same as the one, which the peer is trying to connect to.

-When this is OFF, the source IP address in such outgoing UDP packet will be set automatically the following way:
+When this is OFF (default), the source IP address in such outgoing UDP packet will be set automatically the following way:

 * For given destination IP address in the UDP packet to be sent, find the routing table that matches this address, get its network device